Heavy Pendulum: Musical style and lyrical themes

 Revolver described lead single and opening track "New Reality" as leaning "into the quartet's sludgier inclinations."
 Jon Hadusek from Consequence referred to the song's riff as "heavy sludge and stoner metal."
 Second single, "Blinded by a Blaze", has been described as post-metal.

 Nicholas Senior of New Noise Magazine described the album as stoner metal, comparing it to Red Fang.
-Additionally, the album has been noted has having a strong grunge influence.
+Additionally, the album has been noted as having a strong grunge influence and "employing a wide-ranging amalgam of brooding post-grunge and "Creeping Death"-era Metallica thrash".

 "Blood Spiller" was written in response to several events that occurred in 2020.
 Frontman Stephen Brodsky stated:

 If you laid out the timeline for 2020 like a recipe, it might look something like this: global pandemic + lockdowns + worldwide protests over the wrongful death of George Floyd + election year = cocktail for end times.
 Somewhere in that concoction, we found ingredients for a new Cave In album.
 Blood Spiller is the sound of us swallowing it, getting ripped on the horrors within, and coming down to reflect on it through song.